 - 1 clove garlic.

-- 2.5 Tbsp apple cider vinegar or 2 Tbsp tomato paste
+- 2.5 tablespoon apple cider vinegar or 2 tablespoon tomato paste

 - Roast the chicken bones in your oven at 375F until dark golden brown.

 - While the bones are roasting, rough chop your vegetables and saute them in the Stock Pot you will be using.
 Once the bones are roasted add them to this pot.